kea/Onion-Omega-Php-extension/README.md

 ## Copy the module to Onion Ω

-    $ scp pwm.so root@onion-ABCD.local:
+    $ scp modules/omega.so root@onion-ABCD.local:

 ## Verify installation

-    $ ssh root@onion-ABCD.local
+    $ ssh root@omega-ABCD.local
-    $ php-cli -d extension=/root/pwm.so -m
+    $ php-cli -d extension=/root/omega.so -m

-You should see "pwm" as part of the loaded extension.
+You should see "omega" as part of the loaded extension.

-    $ php-cli -d extension=/root/pwm.so test.php
+    $ php-cli -d extension=/root/omega.so test.php